Rhetos/HttpNotifications/Readme.md

   * The NotificationId property in the request body will be the same in case of repeated notification.
   * This issue is possible due to limitations of underlying task management subsystem.
 For example, in case of a database connection issue, the notification task could fail to update it's status to 'successful' after sending the HTTP notification.

+## Additional considerations

+Test environments

+* It is important to avoid sending notifications to production subscribers from a test environment

+Database update

+* HTTP notifications could be send during deployment process (dbupdate), for example within recompute-on-deploy for data marked with KeepSynchronized.
+  This is intended behavior: If the deployment process resulted with updating data that has active subscriptions, the subscribers should be notified.
+* Depending on system configuration, and implementation specifics of Rhetos.Jobs, the notifications might be queued during deployment, and send later when the application starts, or executed immediately during deployment .

 ## Contributing to Rhetos.HttpNotifications

 ### Initial development setup